 Keep a copy of anything you send to the plan, and write down what date you sent it.
 But you should act quickly because you may have limited time to file your appeal.

 If you have any questions, please call our helpline at 888-614-5400.
+Be sure to say that you've called before so that we can see all the information we have about your case.

-Sincerely, Community Health Advocates
+Sincerely,